Hello and welcome!

 More about me: When I was 8, my father joined the US Army.
 Because of that, I’ve been all over the world and seen so many different countries!
 (America, Canada, Germany, London, France, Ireland, Switzerland, and Holland to name a few..)
 When I was 19, my family and I moved from a Military Base in Germany, back to the United States where we went our separate ways.
 My mother, father, and brother went off to their next Military Base out East, and I moved back home to Michigan where the last of my family lived.

-I’m 21 now and I’ve spent the last two years living with my grandparents, helping to take care of my grandfather, and slowly taking over the gardens around the property for my grandmother.
-I plan to eventually move out and get a homestead of my very own where I can grow my future business and finally settle down and grow some roots.
+I’m 23 now and I’ve spent the last four years living with my grandparents and helping to take care of my grandfather..
+I am currently looking to move out and get a homestead of my very own where I can grow my future business and finally settle down and grow some roots.